apache/airflow/docs/apache-airflow-providers-amazon/connections/aws.rst

 ---------------

 The default ``BaseSessionFactory`` for the connection can handle most of the authentication methods for AWS.
-In the case that you would like to have full control of `boto3 session <https://boto3.amazonaws.com/v1/documentation/api/latest/reference/core/session.html>`__ creation or you are using custom `federation <https://aws.amazon.com/identity/federation/>`__ that requires `external process to source the credentials <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sourcing-external.html>`__, you can subclass :class:`~airflow.providers.amazon.aws.hooks.base_aws.BaseSessionFactory` and override ``create_session``
+In the case that you would like to have full control of :external:py:class:`boto3.session.Session` creation or you are using custom `federation <https://aws.amazon.com/identity/federation/>`__ that requires `external process to source the credentials <https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sourcing-external.html>`__, you can subclass :class:`~airflow.providers.amazon.aws.hooks.base_aws.BaseSessionFactory` and override ``create_session``